mmcnicol/tayport-community-website/index.md

 ## Local News

+Falkirk Wheel Abseil - Leader for the Drop

 You can help Laura Dobson raise money for this great cause by donating directly to their fundraising page - [https://www.justgiving.com/37thFife1Tayport](https://www.justgiving.com/37thFife1Tayport)

 JustGiving sends your donation straight to Scouts Scotland and automatically reclaims Gift Aid if you are a UK taxpayer, so your donation is worth even more.